+What are direct-to-consumer clear aligners?
 There is a new style of orthodontic technology that is becoming increasingly popular.
 It is based on the Invisalign clear aligner bracing method revolution that has shaped millions of smiles across the globe.
 Alas, the problem with this new fangled thing is the consumer will receive the aligners in the mail and miss out on trained analysis skills and the keen eye of an expert orthodontist.
 This article will take you through why direct-to-consumer clear aligners are a dangerous new step for those seeking a beautiful smile.
+Let’s get cracking.

 Risks of Direct-to-Consumer Aligners

-The quality of the mold taken, product, and the end result all differ massively between direct-to-consumer braces and in-house expert-derived treatment.
+The quality of the mold taken, product, and the result all differ massively between direct-to-consumer braces and in-house expert-derived treatment plan.
 The mold, when using direct-to-consumer is done at home, more than likely in your bathroom.
 You are not experienced in mold taking as the orthodontic assistant teams are, you will find the mold is not exact.

 This leads to the product (aligner) not fitting as it should, thus leading to a bad result (unstraight smile.)
-Finally, you will notice from the Invisalign product you get from an in-house expert, that the aligner is precision molded to your exact tooth line whereas aligners through your door are just cut simply straight across the top and bottom edge.
+Finally, you will notice from the Invisalign product you get from an in-house expert, that the aligner is precision-molded to your exact tooth line whereas mail-order aligners through your door are just cut simply straight across the top and bottom edge.

 Why Choose in-house

 Firstly, orthodontists train for many years in both dental and further education in things like craniofacial biology.
-They are expert in all things oral.
+They are experts in all things oral health.
 An expert orthodontist who has been practicing the craft for years, combining past experiences and learned techniques to establish where your teeth will move and can envision the final result.

-This plus advice on all things hygiene.
-Plus, any orthodontic office worth its salt will have an enthusiastic team all the way from the reception upward.
-In addition, You will have the same professional throughout the treatment process, Finally, they will have all the latest equipment for scanning, fitting, and post care retainer fitting.
+This, plus advice on all things hygiene and oral health.
+Plus, any orthodontic office worth its salt will have an enthusiastic team from the reception upward.
+Besides, You will have the same professional throughout the treatment process, Finally, they will have all the latest equipment for scanning, fitting, and post-care retainer fitting.

 Some Questions to Consider When Deciding on Treatment

-- The treatment and fee include x-rays of your teeth and jaws?
+- Do treatment and fee include X-rays of your teeth and jaws?

-- Do the treatment and fee include a clinical examination of your jaw alignment, teeth, bite, and the relationship of your teeth to the skeletal structures?
+- Are the treatment and fee inclusive of a clinical examination of your jaw alignment, teeth, bite, and the relationship of your teeth to the skeletal structures?

 - The treatment and fee include taking photographs of your face, facial profile, mouth, and teeth?

-- Do the treatment and fee include taking digital scans or other impressions of your teeth?
+- The treatment and fee include taking digital scans or other impressions of your teeth?

 Time Scale of Treatment

 Are in-house orthodontics faster than direct-to-consumer aligners?
-With in-house treatment, you can have resin attachments fitted to speed up the process.
+With in-house treatment, you can have resin attachments fitted to the teeth to speed up the process.
 Plus, the treatment time will be as described by the expert orthodontist.
 With direct-to-consumer aligners, the nature of the final product may mean you need further action.

 What About Problems

 When it comes to issues or emergencies during treatment, there are many things to consider.
-Will there be an expert orthodontist to help or rectify an issue.
+Will there be an expert orthodontist to help or rectify an issue with your teeth.
 And if so whom.
 Plus what happens and where can you get emergency treatment if your aligners fail or another issue emerges.
 Is your professional easily contactable?

 What About Other Options?

-You can arrange a different type of bracing methods.
+You can arrange different types of bracing methods.
 But if you wish to follow the clear aligner route, you only have expert orthodontists or direct-to-consumer to choose from.

 What About After Care